force11/upstream/README.md

 # Upstream

-A Next.js application that powers the FORCE11 Upstream blog with a Ghost.org-powered backend editor and a Typesense full-text search index.
+A Next.js application that powers the FORCE11 Upstream blog with a Ghost.org-powered backend editor, and a Typesense full-text search index.

 ## License